sdercolin/vlabeler/readme/plugin-development.md

 You have to create a list named `output` to pass the result back to the application.

-`output` needs to be a list of objects in following type:
+`output` needs to be a list of objects in the following type:

 ```javascript
 class EditedEntry {